Setup

 Step 1: Create your computed field function (plugin)

-Check the .
+Check the following documentation to learn more about Plugin development.
 Bellow are some precisions about specific Computed fields Function implementation.

 Develop the plugin with the SDK and create a build from it